Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control: Preliminaries

 \begin{lemma} If $M(T-2)m \geq N(N + 1)/2$ and $\mathscr{A}(z)\mathscr{D}$ has full column rank, then the $Q \in S^n_+$ that corresponds to the given optimal trajectories $z_{0: T-1}^{(1: M)}$ is unique. \end{lemma} \begin{proof} See related parts in \cite[Proposition 3.1]{discrete_ioc}. \end{proof}

-The first condition is related to having enough data so that the problem is not under-determined and the full column rank condition is related to the necessary controllability of $(A,B)$ and the required minimum amount of data, which in this work we have formalized as Assumption \ref{ass:controllability} and \ref{ass:rich_data}, respectively.
-Sometimes, $\mathscr{A}(z)\mathscr{D}$ does not necessarily have full column rank, but we can still get a unique $Q$ by the optimal trajectories $z_{0: T-1}^{(1: M)}$ available as shown in Lemma \ref{lem:thm31}.
+The first condition is related to having enough data so that \eqref{eq:equation_of_interest} is not under-determined and the second one to the controllability of $(A,B)$.
+Sometimes, $\mathscr{A}(z)\mathscr{D}$ does not have full column rank, but we can still get a unique $Q$ by the optimal trajectories $z_{0: T-1}^{(1: M)}$ available as shown in Lemma \ref{lem:thm31}.

 \begin{lemma} Suppose $T \geq N + 2$ and $M \geq N$.
 If there exists $N$ linearly independent $z_{T-1}^{(i)}$ among all $M$ sets of data, then there exists a unique $Q$ that corresponds to the given optimal trajectories $z_{0: T-1}^{(1: M)}$. \end{lemma} \begin{proof} See related parts in \cite[Theorem 3.1]{discrete_ioc}. \end{proof}